 Social security contributions

-- Income from distributed profits and other remuneration received by the members of the Board or Supervisory Board: Individuals are subject to social security contributions at 15.7% up to income of EUR 104,277.60 and 6.98% (health insurance contribution) above this threshold.
-This threshold is foreseen to be reduced in 2021.
+- Income from distributed profits and other remuneration received by the members of the Board or Supervisory Board: Individuals are subject to social security contributions at 15.7% up to income of EUR 101,094 and 6.98% (health insurance contribution) above this threshold.

-- Income received from individual activities derived under business certificates: Social security contributions at 15.7% (including 6.98% of health insurance contribution) are paid by individual per month on the amount of official minimum monthly salary amount in force (it amounts to EUR 607 in 2020).
+- Income received from individual activities derived under business certificates: Social security contributions at 15.7% (including 6.98% of health insurance contribution) are paid by individual per month on the amount of official minimum monthly salary amount in force.

 - Income derived from sports activities, performers’ activities, and under copyright agreements (when it is received from the company that is also the employer of such individual): Income is subject to the same rates and thresholds for the company and individual as stated above for employment agreements (the additional contributions to the Guarantee Fund and Long-term Employment Fund are not applicable).

-Individuals who did not historically participate in this pension accumulation system are able to start contributing from the lowest contribution rate amounting to 2.1%, which will gradually increase up to 3% in 2023.
-The state respectively adds the contribution of 0.6% on the state average remuneration amount, which will gradually increase up to 1.5% in 2023.
+Individuals who did not historically participate in this pension accumulation system are able to start contributing from the lowest contribution rate amounting to 2.7%, which will increase to 3% in 2023.
+The state respectively adds the contribution of 1.2% on the state average remuneration amount, which will increase up to 1.5% in 2023.
 Such individuals are also able to choose to contribute at the highest rate of 3% (with a subsidy of the state at 1.5%) from the beginning of enrolment to such system.

 There is also an option to pay higher contributions (above 3%) either by individuals themselves or their employers.
 Such expenses are PIT deductible for individuals and corporate income tax (CIT) deductible for employers.